Skip to content

 If your trace/span IDs are present in the raw log message but not extracted into fields, correlation can’t work reliably until they’re parsed.

-In that case, create a parsing rule that extracts trace_id, span_id, and service context into structured fields.
+Create a parsing rule that extracts trace_id, span_id, and service context into structured fields.
 After the fields are extracted, Related data can correlate logs automatically.

 Infrastructure